15 min read

 • Penetration Testing requires a hacker mindset and strong programming abilities

-Consider which skills from the Cybersecurity Career Playbook align with your strengths.
+Consider which skills from the cybersecurity career guide align with your strengths and your existing background.

 Step 2: Build Foundational Skills